How to Become a Certified Medical Assistant (CMA)

 • Credential: Registered Medical Assistant (RMA)

-• Initial requirements: To qualify for the AMT exam, candidates must have either completed an accredited training program (720 training hours and 160 internship hours), a military medical services training program, three years of qualifying work experience in the past seven years or five years of medical assistant instructor experience.
+• Initial requirements: To qualify for the AMT exam, candidates must have either completed an accredited training program (720 training hours and 160 internship hours), a military medical services training program, three years of qualifying work experience in the past seven years, a medical assisting work-study/training program within the last four years, or five years of medical assistant instructor experience.

 National Center for Competency Testing (NCCT)